 Join us to learn all abaaaa-out taking care of sheep and goats!
 We’ll learn about being safe around animals, what sheep and goats eat, and even showmanship skills!
 0We will end with a mock show for youth to showcase what they’ve learned to their families.
 (Yes!
 Youth will be working with live sheep and goats.)
-June 30th will be for youth ages 5-11 and July 1st will be for youth ages 12-18.
-Each day will be 8 a.m.-12 p.m. for camp and 12:30 p.m.-1 p.m. for the mock show, with a lunch break in between.
+Camp will be 8 a.m.-12 p.m. for instructional time and 12:30 p.m.-1 p.m. for the mock show, with a lunch break in between.
 Please pay attention to which day you’re signing up for, so you’re attending the correct age group.

 This camp is for all the Cloverbuds!
 If you’re between the ages of 5-7 please join us!
 Youth will be learning all the basics to 4-H such as cooking, gardening and animals, just to name a few.
 Each day we will focus on a different topic and youth will experience hands-on learning activities.
 Cloverbud Camp will be held July 6th, 7th, & 8th from 9 a.m.-2 p.m. at the Stokes County Cooperative Extension office.
 Please bring your own lunch and something to drink.